Introduction

 - Man In The Middle (MITM) Attacks

-- FTP/SMTP Based Attacks
+- FTP/SMTP-Based Attacks

 Web Application Penetration Testing

-A web application penetration test’s standard scope covers web-based applications, browsers, and associated components such as JSP, Silverlight, Servlet, EJB, and Applets.
+A web application test’s standard scope covers web-based applications, browsers, and associated components such as JSP, Silverlight, Servlet, EJB, and Applets.

 Client-Side Penetration Testing